Entrant FAQs

 No. Summernats is only open to vehicle entries.

 You must be 18 or older to be a passenger in a burnout vehicle, unless you are an entrant yourself.
-Entrants under 18 are exempt, as they have already provided parental permission.

 No. Vehicles running slicks cannot cruise and will be issued a No Cruising sticker at scrutineering.

-There is no designated area for entrants to leave cars overnight.
-If you have a campsite, you may leave your car there at your own risk.
-If you do not have a campsite, we recommend taking your vehicle back to your accommodation and on a trailer if it is not registered.
+There is no designated area for entrants to leave vehicles overnight.
+If you have a campsite, you may leave your vehicle there at your own risk.

 Spectator & Ticket FAQs